molero3111/books_api/README.md

 php artisan create:admin-user john john23 john234@example.com test23
 ```

-With this user you will be able to log in to the API and even create other users with admin access if you wish so.
+With this user you will be able to log in to the API, and even create other users with admin access if you wish so.

 ## Test project